Killer-cell immunoglobulin-like receptor: Genes

-Protein Structure
+Protein structure

 NK cell receptors bind directly to the MHC class I molecules on the surface of target cells.
 Human killer cell immunoglobulin-like receptors recognize the α1 and α2 domains of class I human leukocyte antigens (HLA-A, -B, and –C), which are the human versions of MHCs.
 Position 44 in the D1 domain of KIR receptors and position 80 in HLA-C are important for the specificity of KIR-HLA binding.

+Influence on KIR2DS1+ NK cells

+The extracellular domains of several activating KIRs, including KIR2DS1, are highly homologous to their inhibitory counterparts, making it hard to generate antibodies that specifically recognize only the activating form of a KIR.
+The scientists used the competing properties of 2 commercial mAbs to distinguish KIR2DS1+ cells from KIR2DL1+ cells.
+They first incubated PBMCs with an anti-KIR2DL1–specific mAb (clone 143211), before adding a mAb cross-reactive with KIR2DL1 and KIR2DS1 (clone EB6).
+The staining procedure partially blocked binding of EB6 to KIR2DL1 on freshly isolated human NK cells and allowed them, for the first time, to detect expression of all combinations of KIR2DL1 and KIR2DS1.
+The specificity of staining by these antibodies was confirmed by real-time PCR-analysis of KIR2DL1 and KIR2DS1 mRNA expression in sorted populations of KIR2DS1+KIR2DL1−, KIR2DS1+KIR2DL1+, KIR2DS1−KIR2DL1+, and KIR2DS1−KIR2DL1− NK cells.

 Diversity

-Allelic Diversity
+Allelic diversity

 All but two KIR genes (KIR2DP1 and KIR3DL3) have multiple alleles, with KIR3DL2 and KIR3DL1 having the most variations (12 and 11, respectively).
 In total, as of 2012 there were 614 known KIR nucleotide sequences encoding 321 distinct KIR proteins.
 Further, inhibitory receptors are more polymorphic than activating receptors.
 The great majority (69%) of substitutions in the KIR DNA sequence are nonsynonymous, and 31% are synonymous.
 The ratio of nonsynonymous to synonymous substitutions (dN/dS) is greater than one for every KIR and every KIR domain, indicating that positive selection is occurring.
-Further, the 5` exons, which encode the leader peptide and the Ig-like domains, have a larger proportion of nonsynonymous substitutions than do the 3` exons, which encode the stem, transmembrane region, and the cytoplasmic tail.
-This indicates that stronger selection is occurring on the 5` exons, which encodes the extracellular part of the KIR that binds to the MHC.
+Further, the 5′ exons, which encode the leader peptide and the Ig-like domains, have a larger proportion of nonsynonymous substitutions than do the 3′ exons, which encode the stem, transmembrane region, and the cytoplasmic tail.
+This indicates that stronger selection is occurring on the 5′ exons, which encodes the extracellular part of the KIR that binds to the MHC.
 There is, therefore, evidence of strong selection on the KIR ligand binding sites, which is consistent with the high specificity of the KIR ligand binding site, as well as the rapid evolution of class I MHC molecules and viruses.